 - Kindle Unlimited: If you’re okay with paying a monthly fee and feel like you read enough for it to be worth it, you could spend the $10 per month on getting Kindle Unlimited, where you have access to over one million eBooks, audiobooks, and magazines.

 One of the best parts about there being so many digital options is that it’s so easy to save money on things like books!
-Like I said, the Kindle is totally worth the investment if you’re someone who really reads a lot.
+As I said, the Kindle is totally worth the investment if you’re someone who really reads a lot.
 My favorite is the Kindle Paperwhite!

 - Used Book Stores: I loved second-hand bookstores.
 A little too much actually, because I usually end up spending way more than I should have!
 You can find some amazing deals though, usually getting it for less than half the price than if you had bought it new.
 Half Priced Books is my go-to spot for used books.